본문 바로가기

 "Foreign Language Syndrome" First Reported in 1907

-Surgery and Anesthesia Lead to Improved Foreign Language Skills
+Surgical Procedures and Anesthesia Lead to Improved Foreign Language Skills

 According to international media outlets such as The Economic Times and Daily Star on January 19, Stephen Chase, a resident of Salt Lake City, Utah, underwent surgery on his right knee at the age of 19 after being injured during an American football game.
-When he awoke from general anesthesia, he suddenly began speaking fluently in Spanish to the nurses.
+When he woke up from general anesthesia, he suddenly began speaking fluently in Spanish to the nurses.

 He Woke Up Speaking Spanish After Anesthesia...
 A Rare Disorder With Only 100 Cases Reported An American man suddenly began speaking Spanish after waking up from anesthesia surgery.
 Photo is unrelated to specific expressions in the article.
 Pixabay

-He continued speaking in Spanish for about 20 minutes before switching back to English.
-Chase recalled, "I don't even remember speaking in Spanish.
-I just remember feeling confused because everyone around me was telling me to speak in English."
+He continued conversing in Spanish for about 20 minutes before switching back to English.
+Chase recalled, "I have no memory of speaking in Spanish," adding, "I only remember being confused because people around me were telling me to speak in English."

-Although Chase never formally studied Spanish, it is presumed that he was influenced by growing up in an area with a high Hispanic population.
-Chase explained, "When I was young, I used to spend time at a close friend's house, and his parents always spoke Spanish.
+Although Chase never formally studied Spanish, it is suspected that he was influenced by growing up in an area with a high Hispanic population during his childhood.
+Chase said, "I used to spend time at a close friend's house when I was young, and his parents always spoke in Spanish.
 I didn't understand what they were saying, but it felt familiar to me."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.